KNBnoob1/knbnoob1.github.io/README.md

-My retro-themed website made to test my design skills, not programming skills.
+My retro-themed website made mainly to test my user interface design skills rather than programming skills.
 Will be updated periodically.